beaurancourt/blog/markdown/rewriting-isfjall.md

 have limitless patience.
 None of what follows is meant to be **in any way** insulting or a complaint.

+## A Note About Details
+Much about what follows will be me taking the text given and then *fleshing it out*.
+I make comment that my job as a GM would have been easier, and thus the book would have been more valuable if these details were provided.
+It should be noted that this is only true of me, and folks like me.

+There's a whole other camp of reasonable folks whose experience would have been *worse* if read-aloud text was thrust upon them.
+Folks who already know exactly what *their* Isfjall Inn ought to be like, what season it is, what'll happen in town, and all about the shops and their keepers.

+I know this because I've had this exact conversation with Douglas Cole before.
+We've talked about how tough it is to please both camps of folks.
+How if you flesh out a book to the degree that I do below, it becomes too thick; too expensive.

+I think there's a few good options:

++ Make it *extremely* clear that the whole thing is a toolbox with some sort of boxed blurb.
+Don't like the provided Inn, NPCs, backstory, or whatever?
+You don't have to use them!
+Use your own stuff!
++ Sell the detail separately.
+Isfjall can say stuff like "The adventurers can rest at an inn of your own divising, or 'Odin's Beard' from *Nordlond Taverns, Shops, and Proprietors, page 31*".
+Then that book can be a big ol' index of Nordlond flavored Taverns, Shops, Proprietors, and town encounters that we can use *if we want*.

+I really like the second solution here.
+It makes it so the folks that don't care don't have to pay for the extra pages.

 ## Isfjall and Finding A Quest

 The book gives us a ton of info about Isfjall: it's history (former dragon